 I am a DPhil candidate in the Faculty of Law at the University of Oxford.
-I also teach the core courses in Constitutional Law, Jurisprudence (philosophy of law), European Union Law and Roman Law for Oxford law students.
+I also teach core courses in Constitutional Law, Jurisprudence (philosophy of law), European Union Law and Roman Law for Oxford law students.
 In the spring of 2016, I was a Visiting Scholar at the University of Melbourne.

-I have published in the Law Quarterly Review and in several edited collections (some of my papers are available on my Publications page).
+I have published in the Law Quarterly Review and in several edited collections (see my Publications page).

 How to pronounce my first name: [mʲiˈkɔwaj] or simply [me-koh-why]